valdasm/dev-puzzle/README.md

 ### TODO

+* There should be at least one mapping for every service
+* Landing page (nice images, link to WHY post, example of mappings)
+* Review blog post Welcome To Dev Puzzle
 * Services analytics-jupyter; analytics-python don't have corresponding services, thus are missing in view.
 * Add json data validation test; execute on travis build
-* There should be at least one mapping for every service
-* Landing page (nice images, link to WHY post, example of mappings)
 * D3.JS relationships graph
 * Create instruction how to contribute (service, mappings files)
-* Review blog post Welcome To Dev Puzzle
+* Add footer with major links
+* Add favicon - logo.svg saved to assets/images - should be recreated

 ### Doing

 * Listing all Azure and AWS services, links, descriptions

 ### Done
 * Message when mappings are not available.